SevenW/Plugwise-2-py/README.md

 `tail -f /home/pi/pwlog/pw-logger.log`

-MQTT can be enable by adding two key,values to pw-hostconfig.json
+MQTT can be enable by adding two key, values to `pw-hostconfig.json`

 `"mqtt_ip": "127.0.0.1", "mqtt_port": "1883"`

-An example config file can be found in pw-hostconfig-mqtt.json
+An example config file can be found in `pw-hostconfig-mqtt.json`

 Plugwise-2-py provides a MQTT-client.
 A separate MQTT-server like Mosquitto needs to be installed to enable MQTT in Plugwise-2-py.
 On Ubuntu systems it can be done like this: